 35 Apoc.
 12:1-2: 1.
-"Et signum magnam apparuit in coelo: Mulier amicta sole, et luna sub pedibus ejus, et in capite ejus corona stellarum duodecim; 2. et in utero habens, clamabat parturiens, et cruciabatur, ut pariat".
+Et signum magnam apparuit in coelo: Mulier amicta sole, et luna sub pedibus ejus, et in capite ejus corona stellarum duodecim; 2. et in utero habens, clamabat parturiens, et cruciabatur, ut pariat.

-9. Madonna del Parto-Woman of the Apocalypse-Regina Coeli, Fiesole (Florence), Museo Bandini assimilated to other types, notably the Queen of Heaven and the Madonna della Misercordia, in which Mary is conceived as the universal mother church, protecting her devotees from evil.
-All three aspects might be combined in a single image, as in a panel in the Museo Bandini attributed to the circle of Nardo di Cione (Fig. 9).
-The pregnant Virgin, shown against a gold ground in a white, a star-studded gown, wearing a crown, and accompanied by the moon and stars, has a halo inscribed Regina Coeli and is surrounded by a titulus beginning Ave Regina Misercordia; a suppliant donor kneels at her feet.
-36 Here we come very close to Florence cathedral, where from the time of the dedication onward the famous Confraternity of the Misercordia, with its radical program of universal charity under the aegis of the Madonna, was the primary force in the promotion of the new church.
-37 The ultimate model of charity was, of course, Christ's death on the Cross, and the primacy and universality of this virtue, as well as its institutionalization in the Florentine Confraternity may explain another of the anomalous features of the Last Judgment fresco in the cupola, the central role, immediately beneath the judging Christ himself, given to the personification of Charity, toward whom Adam gestures as if in acknowledgment of the salvific nature of divine justice.
-38
+Misercordia, in which Mary is conceived as the universal mother church, protecting her devotees from evil.
+All three aspects might be combined in a single image, as in a panel in the Museo Bandini attributed to the circle of Nardo di Cione (Fig. 21).
+The pregnant Virgin, shown against a gold ground in a white, star-studded gown, wearing a crown, and accompanied by the moon and stars, has a halo inscribed Regina Coeli and is surrounded by a titulus beginning Ave Regina Misercordia; a suppliant donor kneels at her feet.
+Here we come very close to Florence cathedral, where from the time of the dedication onward the famous Confraternity of the Misercordia, with its radical program of universal charity under the aegis of the Madonna, was the primary force in the promotion of the new church.
+The ultimate model of charity was, of course, Christ's death on the Cross, and the primacy and universality of this virtue, as well as its institutionalization in the Florentine Confraternity may explain another of the anomalous features of the Last Judgment fresco in the cupola, the central role, immediately beneath the judging Christ himself, given to the personification of Charity, toward whom Adam gestures as if in acknowledgment of the salvific nature of divine justice (see Fig. 17).

 Why this distinctive Mariological devotional image and ideology should have developed precisely in Florence precisely when it did, is no doubt a difficult and complicated question.
 I cannot help thinking that the phenomenon was related to what might be called Florence's official response to the explosion of Marian devotion throughout Europe in the late middle ages, that is, the rededication of their cathedral to the Madonna, and specifically to the Madonna del Fiore.
-The new image, the new Confraternity, and the new building were born together, so to speak, alongside one another.
-39 However, to grasp the significance of these developments for the planning and design of the Duomo, it is crucial to understand the underlying import of the new dedication itself.
+The new image, the new Confraternity, and the new building were born together, so to speak, alongside one another.38 However, to grasp the significance of these developments for the planning and design of the Duomo, it is crucial to understand the underlying import of the new dedication itself.
 I call to witness here first a brilliant observation made by Acidini Luchinat in reference to the admixture of Marian and Christological scenes in the windows of the nave.
-She reiterated the rarely noted but perfectly obvious and critically important fact that the appellation Fiore - which obviously relates to the city's name and its French-derived emblematic flower, the lily, one of the oldest and most venerated symbols of Mary's virginity - had another level of significance, as well.
-The flower also refers to the ultimate flower that sprang from the root and tree of Jesse, Christ himself.
-40 Acidini Luchinat refers to another of St. Bernard's famous sermons, that on Advent, where, appropriately, he explains the virgin birth of Christ as the genealogical fulfillment of the Old Testament generations, and describes Mary's son as "Flos est
+She reiterated the rarely noted but perfectly obvious and critically important fact that the appellation Fiore---which obviously relates to the city's name and its emblematic flower, the lily, one of the oldest and most